-- 1 In order to be admitted to the Master of Engineering Studies an applicant must have completed the following or equivalent: - (a) a four-year bachelor's degree in engineering or - (b) an approved bachelor's degree and three years of relevant work experience.
+- 1 In order to be admitted to the Master of Engineering Studies an applicant must have completed the following or equivalent: - (a) a four-year bachelor's degree in engineering or - (b) an approved bachelor's degree and three years of relevant work experience. - 2 An applicant must normally have completed the admission qualification in 1(a) or (b) above with a B grade average or higher.

-- 2 To qualify for the Master of Engineering Studies, a student must achieve 120 points by successfully completing the requirements in the structure below. - 3 A student may substitute up to 30 points with any other postgraduate papers with the approval of the programme leader.
+- 3 To qualify for the Master of Engineering Studies, a student must achieve 120 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points with any other postgraduate papers with the approval of the programme leader.

-Master of of Engineering Studies Table
+MASTER (of Engineering Studies Table

 Code Title Points Prerequisites

-708010 Research Process in Engineering 15

 708017 Specialist Readings (Technology) 30

-709003 Advanced High Performance Computing and Applications 30

 709011 Engineering Research Methodology 30

-709012 Human-Machine Systems 30

-709013 Aircraft Accident Investigation 30

 709014 Innovation Management 30

 709018 Advancements in Solar Energy 30

 738015 Digital Signal Processing Applications 30

 738016 Specialist Readings (Electrical Engineering) 30

 739000 Intelligent Systems 30

 739001 Wireless Sensor Networks 30

-739002 Reconfigurable Computing and Applications 30

 739003 Optimal Control 30

-739004 System Identification & Adaptive Control 30
+739004 System Identification and Adaptive Control 30

 768007 Selected Topics in Materials 30

 768008 Selected Topics in System Modelling 30

 768009 Advanced Measuring Systems 30

 768010 Specialist Readings (Mechanical Engineering) 30

+768015 Computer-Aided Engineering and Analysis 30

+768016 Industrial Robotics - Dynamics and Control 30

 769000 Advanced Manufacturing Science A 30

 769001 Advanced Manufacturing Science B 30

-769002 Advanced Aerospace Propulsion 30

 769003 Mechanical Systems Analysis 30

 769004 Asset Management 30